nicholasegurley/nicholasegurley.github.io/_posts/2025-11-19-introduction.md

 ### Conclusion: What Comes Next

 This article is the first step in a larger series here on *The Curiosity Stack*.
-In upcoming posts, I will break down the specific components of this architecture and walk through the practical lessons I learned as I built it.
+In upcoming posts, I will break down the [specific components of this architecture]{% post_url 2025-12-15-physical %} and walk through the practical lessons I learned as I built it.

 Planned topics include: